METS-Programme/ugandaemr-usermanual/patient_registration.md

 This problem is common with implementations that have been upgraded from 1.6.3 and is caused by null or empty string values for patient attributes during migrations.

+The solution is as follows:
+1. Backup your database
-The solution is to run the following command:
+2. Run the following command:

 `DELETE FROM person_attribute WHERE value IS NULL OR value = '';`